bugfishtm/bugfish-image-downloader/README.md

 ## License

-Bugfish Image Downloader is distributed under the CC0 1.0 Universal License.
+Bugfish Image Downloader is distributed under the GPLv3 License.
 For more detailed information, please consult the `license.md` file included with the software.